Commissioners to consider electronic gaming in Sedgwick County

-SEDGWICK CO., Kan.
-(KSNW)- Electronic gaming is once again a hot topic in Sedgwick County.
+WICHITA, Kan.
+(KSNW) – Electronic gaming is once again a hot topic in Sedgwick County.

 “I hope that people will, as they discuss this, think about it,” said Jim Howell, Sedgwick County commissioner.
 “Come at this with a full knowledge of exactly what they’re talking about.”